IvanRamosDataTech/HotelRevenueManagement/exporatory analysis  journal.md

 ## Other intriguing findings

 While I was calculating total income for business, I played around with is_cancelled, deposity_type and reservation_status.
 I found 3 observations that seem to be incongruent, because they were cancelled , but also has status as Check-out.

+Some bookings end up with $0.00 rate.
+This is because some of them have 0 reported stay_nights, some others have 0 people (Some corporates), or simply avg_daily_rate is 0.